Seagate/cortx-prvsnr/docs/protecting_os.md

 **[ As of 2020-04-14 this section is under review and requires feedback before it can be implemented ]**

-Right now, S3server and Mero are storing their code dump files to `/var/mero`.
+Right now, S3server and Motr are storing their code dump files to `/var/mero`.
 This could lead to various issues such as the inability to unmount the partition in case code dump is in progress.

 To prevent this from happening, we may choose to do the following: